Baseball Rakes for Field Maintenance

 • Features forty-size 4-1/2″ teeth staggered with 3″ gaps.

-• With sharpened and hardened steel cutting teeth down, it tears up the dirt.
+• It tears up the dirt with sharpened and hardened steel cutting teeth down.

-• This field drag will Condition a 6″w path in one pass.
+• This field drag will condition a 6″wide path in one pass.

 BSN Sports Aluminum Maintenance Rake